-Education Standards and Practices Board Auditor's Specific Comments Requested by the North Dakota Legislative Audit and Fiscal Review Committee June 30, 2017
+Education Standards and Practices Board Auditor's Specific Comments Requested by the North Dakota Legislative Audit and Fiscal Review Committee June 30, 2018 management responses.

 The Legislative Audit and Fiscal Review Committee require that certain items be addressed by independent certified public accountants performing audits of state agencies.
 The items and our responses are as follows: